SPWwj/Spectrum/README.md

 # User Stories
 Customers:
-1) Scan the QR Code provider by stall owner
+1) Scan the QR Code provider by stall owner using their personal smartphone.
-2) Access the Stall website and subscribe to the notification service using either email or web notification
+2) Access the Stall website and subscribe to the notification service using either email or web notification.
-3) Free to move around or doing other activities while browsing through the menu and waiting for your order to be ready
+3) Free to move around or doing other activities while browsing through the menu and waiting for your order to be ready.
-4) Receive notification when order is ready for collection
+4) Receive notification when order is ready for collection.

 Stall Owner:
-1) Generate receipt
+1) Generate receipt.
-2) Update receipt status when complete
+2) Update receipt status when complete.
-* Note that User stories for Stall Owner is to be review
+* Note that User stories for Stall Owner is to be reviewed
-* Trying either to automate using
+* Trying to automate by using either
    1) Machine learning
    2) Construct an entire new framework to handle order process instead of provide improvement on the existing process

 # Motivation
 Problem:
-1) Long Waiting Time when purchasing the food
+1) Long Mundane Waiting Time when purchasing food.
-2) Life can be more meaningful instead of queuing for your order.
+2) Life can be more meaningful instead of queuing for your order while you could be doing something else.
 3) Not all Shops have Pager System.
+4) Even with Pager systems, a Pager Set is usually quite expensive and can spoil through wear and tear.
+(Upwards of a few hundred dollars per set)

 # Qualifications
 1) Wei Wen Jie